mlysy/rodeo/docs/examples/parameter.md

 # helper function for standard first-order problems where W is fixed, it returns
 # W: LHS matrix of ODE
-# fitz_init: Function to help initialize FN model with
+# fitz_init_pad: Function to help initialize FN model with
 # Args: x0, t, **params
 # Returns: Function that takes the initial values of each variable
 #          and puts them in rodeo format.